notohh/snowflake/home/README.md

 <h1 align="center">:house_with_garden: home</h1>

-the home of my dotfiles, everything configured and managed by home-manager.
+the home of my dotfiles, configured and managed by home-manager.

 name            | description
 --------------- | -----------